ruvnet/SynthLang/proxy/examples/sh/README.md

 - If you get connection errors, make sure the SynthLang Proxy server is running
 - If you get authentication errors, check that your API key is valid
 - If the hashtag directives aren't working, ensure the keyword detection system is properly configured
+- If PII masking isn't working, check the implementation guide in pii/implement_pii_masking.py

 ## Additional Resources